halide/Halide/apps/gradient_autoscheduler/README.md

 Tested on a 8 core Intel CPU (16 with HT) and TITAN Xp.

+See `test.cpp` and `demo_generator.cpp` for how to use this autoscheduler.
-This autoscheduler can also be used with Python bindings.
+It can also be used with Python bindings.
 Compile with
 ```
 WITH_PYTHON=1 make
 ```